Conditional Order

 Different conditions:

-Price Triggers: Execute when price reaches level.
+Price Triggers: Execute when price reaches a level.
 Stop-loss (below price), stop-gain (above price).

-Time Triggers: Execute at specific time or after delay.
+Time Triggers: Execute at a specific time or after a delay.

-Technical Indicators: Execute when indicator (RSI, MACD) reaches level.
+Technical Indicators: Execute when an indicator (RSI, MACD) reaches a level.

 Composite Conditions: Combine multiple conditions with AND/OR logic.